wikimedia/analytics-wikimetrics/README.md

 ### Development Environment

 Wikimetrics consists of a website that runs on Flask and an asynchronous queue implemented with Celery.
 The Celery queue stores its results in Redis and the Flask website stores metadata in MySQL.
-To set up your dev environment, run the following or change it slightly to use whatever package manager you're using (brew, yum, etc.):
+To set up your dev environment, run the following or change it slightly to use whatever package manager you're using (brew, yum, etc.).
+A fairly recent version of pip is required.
+Version 1.4.1 is known working, 1.0.2 is known not working:

 ````
 $ sudo apt-get install libmysqlclient-dev python-dev redis-server